IBM/aspera-cli/README.md

 ## <a name="conffolder"></a>Configuration and Persistency Folder

 `ascli` configuration and other runtime files (token cache, file lists, persistency files) are stored in folder `$HOME/.aspera/ascli`.
 The folder can be displayed using :

 ```
 $ ascli config folder
 /Users/kenji/.aspera/ascli
 ```

+It can be overriden by setting the envinonment variable `ASCLI_HOME`.

 ## <a name="configfile"></a>Configuration file